-Established in 2010, the Ancient Egyptian Animal Bio Bank is a unique project studying animal mummies, and their associated materials, held in museum collections around the world, outside Egypt.
-Undertaken at The University of Manchester, UK, the research project uses a non-invasive approach by way of archival and oral histories, macroscopic details (descriptions, photographs, dimensions) and the application of imaging science (X-ray, CT and micro-CT).
+Established in 2010, the Ancient Egyptian Animal Bio Bank is a distinctive research project dedicated to the study of animal mummies and their associated materials held in museum collections around the world outside Egypt.
+Based at The University of Manchester, UK, the project employs a non-invasive methodology that combines archival research, oral histories, macroscopic documentation such as descriptions, photographs, and measurements, and advanced imaging techniques including X-ray, CT, and micro-CT.

 Featured Item(s)